Fractured Magic: Egil Interlude V

 “Mr. Evanson,” the professor scolded even more harshly.
 “This is your new classmate, Roman Hallisey.
 He is a personal friend of the headmaster, so I hope you all welcome him and show him how hospitable we can be at the Academy.”

 “This is some kind of joke, right?”
 Helge asked, dropping the Unity-regulated Ellesian language to speak in Eld Alfar, traditionally spoken only among old Alfheimr families.
-“He’s a peasant from out in the woods.
-Why would the Headmaster have anything to do with him?”
+“He’s a peasant from the woods.
+Why would the headmaster have anything to do with him?”

 “Gladr lig at vara hi,” Roman replied in crisp, flawless Eld Alfar.
 Glad to be here.